MicrosoftDocs/memdocs/memdocs/configmgr/comanage/how-to-prepare-Win10.md

 ### Create the app in Intune

-1. Go to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com), and then expand the left nav pane.
+1. Go to the [Microsoft Endpoint Manager admin center](https://endpoint.microsoft.com), and then expand the left navigation pane.

 2. Select **Apps** > **All Apps** > **Add**.